JZ6/Office-Hours-Booking-System/doc/phase1/Test.md

 # Test.md

 ## Methodology
-We intend to take a bottom-up approach to testing each service individually and together.
+We intend to take a bottom-up approach to testing each service, both individually and together.
 This is an integration testing approach where the lowest level components are tested first, which then facilitate the testing of higher level components.
 The process is repeated until the component at the top of the hierarchy is tested.

 ## Unit Testing
 ### API Service